Marshall, NC Demographics

 A map of Marshall's Population by Race

-Of the 776 places in North Carolina, Marshall is the 491st most populous.
+Marshall is ranked the 468th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Marshall was ranked the 491st most populous place in the 2020 Census.

 Marshall's White Population